yincongcyincong/MuseBot/static/doc/slack.md

 # ✨ Slack DeepSeek Bot

-This project is a cross-platform chatbot powered by the **DeepSeek LLM**, supporting **Slack**.
+This project is a cross-platform chatbot powered by the **LLM**, supporting **Slack**.
 It comes with a variety of built-in commands, including image and video generation, balance checking, conversation clearing, and more.

 ## 🚀 Starting in Slack Mode